kitaird/FoosballgoalieRL/README.md

 This project is build to work with the algorithms implemented in [stable-baselines3](https://github.com/DLR-RM/stable-baselines3) and [stable-baselines3-contrib](https://github.com/Stable-Baselines-Team/stable-baselines3-contrib).
 Additionally, the mujoco viewer is largely based on the [RL-X](https://github.com/nico-bohlinger/RL-X).
-Finally, the stl- and obj-files are based on
+Finally, the stl-, obj- and xml-model-files will be released when licensing is clarified.